jorgeguberte/jorgeguberte/README.md

 - MongoDB w/ Prisma

 ## Currently working on:
 I'm working on a personal project named Scoutive, with a friend.
 Scoutive is an open-source platform that helps soccer scouts have a better, more streamlined experience and performance in their job.
-Currently in private alpha.
+It connects soccer scouts, agents and clubs, and make it easier to reach players who would otherwise be harder to reach.